 TUNE-UPS & REPAIRS*

-The ULA Kid’s Circuit is exactly like the adult Circuit, but kid-sized!
-The 12″ to 18″ adjustable harness system will grow until your little hiker’s torso fits into an adult Circuit.
+The ULA XS Circuit is exactly like the adult small torso Circuit, but offers a 12″ to 18″ adjustable torso by having shoulder straps and a hipbelt that moves up and down.
 With a removable/replaceable hipbelt, the hipbelt sizing is endless.
 Larger sized replacement hip belts can be purchased as needed from our Parts Shop.
-The youngest person ever to backpack all 2,660 miles of the Pacific Crest Trail was carrying a ULA Kid’s Circuit!
+The youngest person ever to backpack all 2,660 miles of the Pacific Crest Trail was carrying a ULA XS Circuit!